-Whitehead’s research has been featured across several national outlets including The New York Times, NPR, The New Yorker, The Washington Post, CNN Today, The Economist, and The Guardian and he is routinely contacted for perspective on religion and politics from national and international news media.
-He has also written for The Washington Post, Time, NBC News, and the Religion News Service, among others.
-Along with his work on Christian nationalism, Whitehead also explores childhood disability and religion.
+Whitehead is a sought-after speaker and has shared his work with diverse audiences: academic and public, religious and secular.
+Whitehead’s research on Christian nationalism has been featured across several national outlets including The New York Times, NPR, The New Yorker, The Washington Post, CNN Today, The Economist, Rolling Stone, and The Guardian.
+He has been interviewed on NBC News, National Public Radio, and the BBC, among others, and is routinely contacted for perspective on religion and politics from national and international news media.
+He has also written for The Washington Post, Time, NBC News, and the Religion News Service, among other outlets.
+Along with his work on Christian nationalism, Whitehead’s research also explores childhood disability and religion.

 Whitehead serves as co-Director of the Association of Religion Data Archives (theARDA.com).
 The ARDA is the world’s largest online religion data archive and is currently funded through generous support from the Lilly Endowment and the John Templeton Foundation.
-He and his colleagues at the ARDA are committed to providing numerous resources to democratize access to quality data for journalists, researchers, congregational and lay religious leaders, and educators.
-Whitehead is also currently Associate Editor for Sociology of Religion: A Quarterly Review and serves on the Board of Directors of the Public Religion Research Institute (PRRI.org) and the Religion Research Association.
+Whitehead serves on the Board of Directors of the Public Religion Research Institute (PRRI.org) and the Religion Research Association.

 From 2014 to 2020 Whitehead was a faculty member in the Department of Sociology, Anthropology, and Criminal Justice at Clemson University.
 While there he was awarded early promotion, with tenure, in 2019.
 He also received the College of Behavioral, Social and Health Sciences Award for Excellence in Research, Emerging Scholar (2017) and the College of Behavioral, Social and Health Sciences Associate Dean’s Recognition of Scholarship in Journal Publications (2018).